-The ideal $\I{s}{t}$ is generated by all the $2 \times 2$ slice minors of $M$ such that one of the two non-fixed components is at most $t$.
-The ideal $\It{s}{t}$ is generated by all the $2 \times 2$ generalized minors of $M$ where the component being switched is at most $t$. \end{defin}
+Thus $\I{s}{t}$ is the ideal generated by all the slice minors of $M$ such that one of the two non-fixed components is at most $t$, whereas $\It{s}{t}$ is generated by all the generalized minors whose switched component is at most $t$.

-The introduction of the parameter $t$ provides yet more generality.
-The main motivation for using $t$, instead of just taking all minors (i.e. choosing $t=n$), is to consider at once a wider class of ideals and establish further connections with existing literature.
-Two examples arise from algebraic statistics: for each value of $t\in [n]$, $\I{1}{t}$ and $\It{1}{t}$ translate different conditional independence statements and total independence statements, respectively (cf.~\cite{AR},~\cite{ST}).
-Moreover, in Section~\ref{secGeometry} the parameter $t$ plays a role in establishing a further connection with projective geometry.
-The key ideas for this connection are presented in the following general discussion.